cannandev/plain-ole-jekyll-blog/README.md

 ## Accessibility tests

-Run `pa11y` which runs a test on the homepage.
+Run `npm run pa11y` which runs tests against each url in the sitemap.
+It skips xml files.